-“ students who were having trouble in their peer group, [Ms. Larsen] would give them an opportunity to get outside [of that situation],” Ms. Oslos said. “ She would sit down with them and let them eat with her every day.”
+“ students who were having trouble in their peer group, would give them an opportunity to get outside ,” Ms. Oslos said. “ She would sit down with them and let them eat with her every day.”

 Ms. Oslos also shared that Ms. Larsen “was somebody who was very well-liked throughout every department,” and students “never had anything bad to say about her.”

 Senior Alejandro Morales had Ms. Larsen for Honors Anatomy and Physiology this year.
 He had nothing but wonderful things to say about his teacher, describing her as “very inspirational.”